-The British Election Campaign Collection includes posters and various magazine and newspaper articles from 1964 to 1966, featuring the three main political parties.
+Posters and magazine and newspaper articles from 1964 to 1966.
+The three main political parties are featured.

-This digital collection of British election campaign leaflets has been curated by University of Salford students from the broader physical holdings of British Election Campaign material, housed in the University of Salford Archives and Special Collections.
-While the physical collection spans all general elections and selected by-elections from 1949 to February 1974, the students focused on the years 1964 to 1966.
-They selected materials from the three main political parties - Labour, Conservative, and Liberal - that reflected issues they felt remain relevant today.
+This digital collection of British election campaign leaflets has been curated by University of Salford students.
+It was made using the physical holdings of our British Election Campaign material.
+The physical collection spans all general elections and selected by-elections from 1949 to February 1974.
+The students' digital collection focuses on the years 1964 to 1966.
+Materials from the three main political parties - Labour, Conservative, and Liberal - were selected.
+The content reflects issues the students felt remain relevant today.

 Explore the collection